1. Refundable tax credit for medical expenses (Line 462)

 - You are claiming medical expenses on line 381 or the disability supports deduction on line 250.

 If you entered an amount on line 381, use the table below to find the maximum family income that corresponds to the amount of your medical expenses (line 36 of Schedule B) plus, if applicable, the disability supports deduction (line 250, point 7).
-Compare the maximum family income with your family income.
-Your family income is the amount on line 275 of your return plus, if you had a spouse on December 31, 2017, the amount on line 275 of your spouse's return.
+Then, compare the maximum family income to your family income.
+Your family income is the amount on line 275 of your return plus, if you had a spouse on December 31, 2018, the amount on line 275 of your spouse's return.

 If your family income is equal to or greater than the maximum family income, you are not entitled to the refundable tax credit for medical expenses.
 If it is less than the maximum, complete parts A and D of Schedule B.